therealdavids/codeissoftware/_posts/2018-04-15-programming-to-an-interface.md

 Note, the UI is actually not complete either.
 We are missing the main dashboard component.
 But, that’s alright because we can still [implement the dashboard component](https://github.com/davidgaskins/izzet/commit/5c0cde174bc265cae2aed78cf4feb80a757b56ed) without all the regular programming logic being finished.
 Again, we can work on either side of the project (UI or logic) because we are relying on the common interface.

-At this point, the user interface is complete without the logic being implemented yet.
+At this point, the user interface is complete without the logic being finished.
 So in order to have a finished project, we create and wire up a [real http request](https://github.com/davidgaskins/izzet/commit/b25ad503d7abf5563d33423e6f859ba703755f3b) class to test if the website is up.

 In summary, we can see that it is very possible to implement the UI separately from the  logic, by agreeing to a common interface at the outset.
 Thanks for reading, and if you are curious on how to find other good coding practices I've listed a couple resources below that I have personally enjoyed reading throughout the years.